Temple Cloud with Cameley Parish Council

 As a Parish Councillor you help make decisions as part of a democratic team on how to use the resources and powers of the council for the benefit of the local community.
-The council have many legal powers to improve life for the local community, some of these relevant to our parish include the provision of services and community assets like open spaces, village halls, community gardens or growing facilities, maintenance of footpaths, consulting on local planning applications, crime prevention, fetes and events, lighting, litter bins and recreation facilities.
+The council have many legal powers to improve life for the local community, some of these may include the provision of services and community assets like open spaces, community gardens or growing facilities, maintenance of footpaths, consulting on local planning applications, crime prevention, fetes and events, lighting, litter bins and recreation facilities.
 The parish council also represent the needs and concerns of the local community with the local services provided by BANES district council, for example highways and planning applications.

-If you would like to become a Parish Councillor please speak to any of our current Councillors or contact the Parish Council Clerk.
+If you would like to become a Parish Councillor please speak to any of our current Councillors or contact our Parish Council Clerk.
 You may also find The Good Councillors Guide useful.

 On average, a few hours a week, but you may be able to contribute more or less than this, but all councillors are expected to do something.
 You must usually be able to attend the monthly Council meeting.
 Meetings normally take place on the second Tuesday of each month at 7.30pm at the Village Hall.
 We try to avoid separate meetings and cover all work at the Council meeting, sometimes working parties or committees are held if there is more work to do like special projects or budget planning.
 You can talk and listen to members of the parish at any time and it can help if you have shared interests and activities with some of the diverse range of people in the community.

 Councillors are expected to attend training, which may be 1 to 3 times a year.
 In your first few months, we aim to provide training for new councillors which is provided by Avon Local Council Association.
 This helps you discover how a council works, what you can and can’t do as a council and councillor and how best to contribute to your local area.